Geodan/i3dm.export/README.md

 # i3dm.export

-Console tool for exporting instanced 3D Tiles (i3dm's) and tileset.json from PostGIS table.
-The input table contains instance information like location (4326), scale, rotation and instance attributes.
-The used 3D model (glTF - glb) for visualizing the instances is one of input parameters.
+Console tool for exporting instanced 3D Models (i3dm's) and tileset.json from PostGIS table.
+The input table contains instance information like location (epsg:4326), scale, rotation and instance attributes.
+The used 3D model (binary glTF - glb) for visualizing the instances is one of input parameters.

-This tool is intended to be used in combination with 3D Tiles support in MapBox GL JS (https://github.com/Geodan/mapbox-3dtiles)
+This tool is intended to be used in combination with 3D Tiles support in MapBox GL JS (https://github.com/Geodan/mapbox-3dtiles.

+For instanced 3D Model specs see https://github.com/CesiumGS/3d-tiles/tree/master/specification/TileFormats/Instanced3DModel

 [![NuGet Status](http://img.shields.io/nuget/v/i3dm.export.svg?style=flat
 )](https://www.nuget.org/packages/i3dm.export/)